 Incomplete Windows Update: The Windows 10 update was not finished properly, and some files may be missing.
 It can also cause the Realtek audio driver to stop working.

 Hardware Issues: In rare cases, the hardware might be why the Realtek audio driver is not working.
 It’s like if you switched to other speakers, and Realtek is not detecting them.
 Or the headphone jack needs to be seated properly.

 Update the Realtek audio driver

-Checking to see if a more recent version of the Realtek audio driver is the first thing on your to-do list.
+Check if a more recent version of the Realtek audio driver is the first thing on your to-do list.
 To do this, you can visit the official website of Realtek and check for any new updates.
 If there is an updated driver available, download and install it.

 Automatic Update – Via Device Manager

-- Right-click on the windows start menu icon and select from the list.
+- Right-click on the Windows start menu icon and select from the list.

-- Now navigate to “Sound, video and game controller” and expand it.
+- Now navigate to “Sound, video, and game controller” and expand it.

 - You will see the Realtek Audio Driver; right-click on it to open the file.